Facts and figures

 Housing situation of the students

-Living arrangements of students in Schleswig-Holstein:
+Living arrangements for students in Schleswig-Holstein:

 Parents, relatives | 10% |